The following article is a reprint from the June 2017 edition of our newsletter: Insurance Insights

 These endorsements may even include reimbursement of travel expenses you didn’t expect because of the loss.
 We can check to see if your company has this option, and give you the peace of mind you deserve.

 NOTE: I want to make a distinction.
 I’m not talking about moving vans, or trucks.
 Insurance policy language can vary in regards to them.
-Some carriers will cover a moving van as long as it isn’t a double axle truck, yet other won’t even insure a van if there is a partition between the front seat and the cargo area.
+Some carriers will cover a moving van as long as it isn’t a double axle truck, yet other companies won’t even insure a van if there is a partition between the front seat and the cargo area.
 When it comes to these, always, ALWAYS, call first.